cheomanigua/webdocse/content/docs/containers.md

 ### Equivalences with Docker

 - All Podman commands are the same as Docker.
-Just use the prefix **podman** instead of **docker**
+Just use the prefix **podman** instead of **docker**:
-- Containerfile = Dockerfile
+    - podman build
+    - podman run
-- podman-compose = docker-compose
+    - podman-compose up -d
+    - etc
+- Podman can use both Podman files and Docker files:
+    - `Containerfile` and `Dockerfile`
+    - `podman-compose.yaml` and `docker-compose.yaml`

 ### Operations

 ##### Build an Image

-- Create a Dockerfile/Containerfile and run:
+- Create a `Containerfile` or `Dockerfile` and run:

 ```bash
 $ podman build -t my-go-app .               // Creates an image tagged my-go-app